VeryGoodOpenSource/dart_frog/docs/docs/basics/routes.md

 }
 ```

+## Request Context 🔗

-All route handlers have access to a `RequestContext` which can be used to access the incoming request as well as dependencies provided to the request context (see middleware).
+All route handlers have access to a `RequestContext` which can be used to access the incoming request as well as dependencies provided to the request context ([see middleware](/docs/basics/middleware)).

 ```dart
 import 'package:dart_frog/dart_frog.dart';